TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Additional Evaluations

+In case of the dataset, Electricity or Traffic datasets makes the lowest improvements among all datasets.
+This is caused by task difficulty--for example, in case of the Autoformer, Electricity tasks with prediction lengths $T'=\{96,192,336\}$, Autoformer can solve the tasks without support for the shape-awareness.
+However, in case of the Electricity with prediction length 720, a relatively challenging task, Autoformer with MSE struggles to properly solve the task.
+This problem is also observable in Crossformer, which has relatively limited ability for temporal dependency modeling than the other models.

-Next, we present qualitative analysis of the results.
-Fig.~\ref{fig:qualitative_main} shows how the model with different training metrics forecast with different datasets.
-From the figure, we have noticed that \toolname allows the model to generate more robust, shape-aware forecasting, regardless of the amplitude shifting, phase shifting, and uniform amplification.
-For example, in the case of N-Beats (Fig.~\ref{fig:qualitative_main} (b) bottom), \toolname generate forecasting results, which are more robust, shape-aware prediction compared to other metrics.
-We also see the strength in the Informer case (Fig.~\ref{fig:qualitative_main} (b), top).
-Even when the model has not enough ability to capture shape, \toolname tries to retrieve the shape.
-We provide additional qualitative results with visualization below.
-When the model have enough ability to capture shape (i.e., except ETTh2, Informer of $T' \in [192, 336, 720]$), \toolname shown its noise-robust, smooth forecasting with correctly modeled temporal dynamics.
-In the most of N-Beats results and some of Informer results, \toolname reveals that these models have enough ability to capture the temporal dynamics with proper loss function.
-In summary, \toolname proves that it is model-agnostic, noise-robust, and able to capture the shape.
+Next, we present a qualitative analysis of the results.
+Fig.~\ref{fig:qualitative_main} shows how the model with different training metrics forecasts with different datasets.
+From the figure, we have noticed that \toolname allows the model to generate more robust, shape-aware forecasting, regardless of amplitude shifting, phase shifting, and uniform amplification.
+For example, in the case of Autoformer (Fig.~\ref{fig:qualitative_main} (b) top), \toolname helps the model to handle multiple periodicity, which is not achieved with MSE (blue line).
+In contrast, Autoformer trained with MSE predicts only a single periodicity, indicating the limitation of MSE on shape-awareness.
+The strength of \toolname is also observable in the iTransformer (Fig.~\ref{fig:qualitative_main} (b), bottom).
+Even when the model could make multiple periodicity modeling, \toolname makes it more precise.
+In summary, \toolname proves that it is model-agnostic, noise-robust, and shape-aware loss function and is far beneficial for the time-series forecasting.